Saturday, January 25, 2020

 Lima Peru, the Dry City of the World

-As our bus traversed along the coastal road in Lima, I was confronted with steep hill slope perched with high rise buildings built literally at the edge of the hill slope.
+As our bus traversed along the coastal road in Lima, I was confronted with a steep hill slope perched with high rise buildings built literally at the edge of the hill slope.
 I could imagine that it took both great engineering ingenuity and gut to make such engineering decision!

 We were told by the local guide that millions of years ago, mud flow occurred from the inner highland toward the ocean.
 Then over time, waves and currents at the seafront eroded the front portion of the consolidated mud formation.
 That erosion created the steep slope as we see today.
 Peru has a unique topography and climatic condition.
 The coastal western strip is desert and inner eastern portion is lust jungles interspersed with numerous rivers.
 In between these two regions lies the famous Andes mountain range.
 The annual rainfall of Lima which is at the coast of the dessert region is only 16 mm.
 This is an extreme contrast compared with the 3,000 mm of rainfall in my home region.
 The water need of Lima is met by underground water plus water delivered by pipes all the way from dams and reservoirs at the inland forested regions.